kamalviswanad/idiosyncratic/README.md

 It means **unique**. <br>
 This code can generate not millions or billions, but **TRILLIONS** of IDs. <br> <br>
                                                              Why is it so unique ?
 Because we use time to create IDs.
-Using time to create IDs can make them **very very Idiosyncratic**.<br>
+Using time to create IDs can make them **very very Idiosyncratic**.
                                                              How to use it First, download the code file from this repository. <br><br>
 Now, include the file in your project. <br><br>